-\This number will equal no fewer than four and no more than six, with the exact number to be determined by our Board.
+- \This number will equal no fewer than five and no more than six, with the exact number to be determined by our Board. - \\To be completed at time of filing.

 If Proposal II is approved at the Special Meeting, we anticipate that the Reverse Stock Split will be effected approximately 30 days prior to the date we expect to complete the Reincorporation Transaction and make the BDC Election.
 However, the exact timing of the effective date of the Reverse Stock Split will be determined by our Board based upon our Board's evaluation as to when such action will be most advantageous to us and our stockholders.
 Our Board reserves the right to delay the effectiveness of the Reverse Stock Split for up to 12 months following the date of approval of this Proposal II.
-In addition, our Board reserves the right, notwithstanding stockholder approval and without further action by the stockholders, to determine not to proceed with the Reverse Stock Split if, at any time prior to the effectiveness of the Certificate of Amendment pursuant to the NYBCL, our Board, in its sole discretion, determines that it is no longer in the best interests of our company and our stockholders to do so.
+In addition, our Board reserves the right, notwithstanding stockholder approval and without further action by the stockholders, to determine not to proceed with the Reverse Stock Split if, at any time prior to the effectiveness of the Reverse Stock Split our Board, in its sole discretion, determines that it is no longer in the best interests of our company and our stockholders to do so.